 There are several ways to stimulate T cells and PBMCs to examine functional gene expression.
 We prefer chemical activation (PMA + A23187 ionophore), since we are interested in gene regulation in the nucleus.
-Chemical activation is a best option for this purpose because it acts as a broad activator and is more uniformed compared to antigen specific stimulation.
+Chemical activation is a best option for this purpose because it acts as a broad activator and is more uniform compared to antigen specific stimulation.
 PMA is a small organic compound that diffuses through the cell membrane into the cytoplasm, and directly activates protein kinase C. A23187 allows calcium to pass through membranes.
 These compounds bypass surface receptors, and together mimic the effects of T cell receptor ligation with co-stimulation mediated by CD28.
-The chemicals activate several intracellular signaling pathways, resulting in nuclear transcription factor activation and upregulation of cytokines in genes that are accessible to transcription activation.
-Although, chemical activation and CD3CD28 ligation produce strikingly similar global gene expression profiles in normal cells32, chemical activation with PMA + A23187 is a good choice since SS T cells can lose expression of surface receptors including TCR components components33.
-Chong et al.22 compared the activation of cytokine gene between PMA/A23187 to anti-CD3 and anti-CD28 antibodies in PBMCs from normal, early MF/CTCL, and late MF/CTCL patients.
-They report that PMA/A23187 caused more rapid and intense activation of the IL-2 gene as compared to anti-CD3/CD28 stimulation.
+The chemicals activate several intracellular signaling pathways, resulting in nuclear transcription factor activation and upregulation of cytokine genes that are accessible to transcription activation.
+Although chemical activation and CD3CD28 ligation produce strikingly similar global gene expression profiles in normal cells32, chemical activation with PMA + A23187 is a good choice since SS T cells can lose expression of surface receptors including TCR components33.
+Chong et al.22 compared the activation of cytokine genes between PMA/A23187 to anti-CD3 and anti-CD28 antibodies in PBMCs from normal, early MF/CTCL, and late MF/CTCL patients.
+They reported that PMA/A23187 caused more rapid and intense activation of the IL-2 gene as compared to anti-CD3/CD28 stimulation.
 Additionally, they showed that the slower activation kinetics with anti-CD3/CD28 antibodies is potentially from cross-linking and membrane signaling necessary for stimulation.
 Furthermore, trends in expression of cytokines among the different cell populations studied were preserved with PMA/A23187.
 Since, we are interested in gene expression activation, chemical stimulation is an ideal approach because it acts as a broad activator and is more consistent compared to antigen specific stimulation.
 CD3/CD28 ligation is ideal to investigate pathways important in membrane based signal transduction.
 In addition, chemical activation is less expensive and does not require special equipment.
-In the current study, PMA + A23187 significantly activated cytokine genes in ND but not SS T cells, suggesting that SS T cells have functional nuclear deficiencies downstream of the TCR.
+In the current study, PMA + A23187 significantly activated cytokine genes in ND but not SS T cells, suggesting that SS T cells have functional deficiencies downstream of the TCR.

 In summary, this protocol provides phenotypically pure T cells from precious patient-derived blood, and a method for assessing genome-wide changes in functional gene expression.
-We demonstrate that transcriptomic profiling of SS T cells compared to normal CD45+RO+ T cells reveal profound differences in gene activation in fresh human T cells from patients with CTCL.
+We demonstrate that transcriptomic profiling of SS T cells compared to normal CD45RO+ T cells reveal profound differences in gene activation in fresh human T cells from patients with CTCL.
 These studies will aid the development of diagnostic biomarkers and therapeutic strategies targeting novel markers in CTCL.
 In addition, this strategy and protocol in studying primary human T cells may be valuable in adapting to studies of other T cell mediated diseases.

 Ethical Disclosure: